Last updated 2022-10-06.

 7.1 When we collect information about you, you have a number of fundamental rights in the personal data regulations that you can use.
 Your rights include the right to request access to and rectification or erasure of your personal data, restriction and objection to our processing, and the right to receive your data in a structured, commonly used and machine-readable format (data portability).

 7.2 If you have consented to our processing of your data, you have the right to revoke this consent at any time.

 7.3 Please note that the above-mentioned rights may be associated with conditions and restrictions.
 Whether you as a data subject can request, for example, getting your personal data deleted will in any case depend on a specific assessment.

 7.4 You also have the right to file a complaint with the relevant supervisory authority if you are unsatisfied with our processing of your personal data.
 Please find the contact information for your relevant supervisory authority below in section 8.2.

-8.1 If you are dissatisfied with how your personal data has been processed or believe that your personal data has been processed contrary to the data protection legislation, you are welcome to contact our data protection officer via the contact information at the bottom of the page.
+8.1 If you are dissatisfied with how your personal data has been processed or believe that your personal data has been processed contrary to the data protection legislation, you are welcome to contact our DPO via the contact information at the bottom of the page.
 You also have the right to contact the supervisory authority in the EU/EEA Member State where you have your place of residence or where a possible data breach has occurred.